leopoldhub/ScriptScord/README.md

  - getMessage()
  - loadScript(url)

-*getMessage()* return the html node corresponding to the discord message *loadScript(url)* allow you to load script from an online file (if script is too large for a discord message...)
+*getMessage()* return the html node corresponding to the discord message.

+*loadScript(url)* allow you to load script from an online file (if script is too large for a discord message...).

 To add an élément (text, image, canvas, button...) to the discord message, you have to add a child to it. example: